Softwire/LochNessBuilder/README.md

   * Provide multiple values, and the builder will cycle through them in order, for each new object built.
 * ##### `WithSequentialIds()`
   * Sets a numeric property with increasing numbers, from 1 to int.MaxValue.
+  * Can also provide a lambda to build some other object from the sequential Ids, instead.
+  * Can override the starting value, if needed.
 * ##### `WithCreateEnumerableFrom()`
   * Provide multiple values (either as a params, or by passing in an `IEnumerable<T>`), and the builder will create a suitable container and put them all onto each new object
   * Note that a new `IEnumerable<T>` will be created for each newly built object.